 Prerequisites: Consent of the Chair.
 Junior or senior status (or special students).
+Credit, three hours.

 ART-445G.
 INDEPENDENT STUDY - GRAPHICS

 The course is designed to allow the qualified advanced art major to pursue, in-depth, a selected area of interest in Art or Art Education under the guidance of an Art faculty member.